-Three-year J.D. students may take courses in other schools or divisions of Emory University for up to six credit hours towards the J.D. degree.
+Three-year J.D. students may take courses in other schools or divisions of Emory University for up to six credit hours towards the J.D. degree with permission from the Associate Dean of Academic Programs and Students.
 Transfer and A.J.D. students are not permitted to take non-law school courses for program credit.
 J.D. dual-degree candidates may not take courses in other divisions of Emory University for degree credit, nor take classes for degree credit beyond those accrued as part of the joint-degree program.
 LL.M. and J.M. students may take one threecredit class outside the law school and apply those credits toward their degree on a pass/fail basis with permission of their program director.